 Some young women are at a higher risk for getting breast cancer at an early age compared with other women their age.
 If you are a woman younger than age 45, you may have a higher risk if …

 Many factors can influence your breast cancer risk, and most women who develop breast cancer do not have any known risk factors or a history of the disease in their families.
 However, you can lower your risk of breast cancer in the following ways …

 If you’re 40 or older, or if you are at an increased risk for breast cancer, it’s time to have a mammogram.
-It’s not the most pleasant experience, but it’s certainly bearable, considering it can save your life.

 Learn what to expect during a screening mammogram by listening to Cate Tyson talk about her first experience.

 Experts recommend doing a breast self-examination once a month.

 Step 1: Begin by looking at your breasts in the mirror with your shoulders straight and your hands on your hips.
 If you see any bulging of the skin, a nipple that has changed position, redness or swelling, bring it to your doctor’s attention.

 Step 2: Now, raise your arms above your head and look for the same changes.

 Step 3: While you’re at the mirror, look for any signs of fluid coming out of one or both nipples (this could be a watery, milky, or yellow fluid or blood).